Accommodation and Modification Toolbox

 • Indicate that the provider recommends, or believes it is medically necessary, that you be allowed to have a [insert type of animal] as an assistance animal because it will help you [insert how it will help alleviate/manage symptoms of your disability]

 • This is not recommended.
-Many of these online services that charge to issue a letter “certifying” an animal as an assistance animal are not legitimate.
+Many of these online services that charge to issue a letter “certifying” an animal as an assistance animal are not legitimate and your landlord may not be under any obligation to accept one of these certificates.
 NHLA recommends asking one of your health care providers – who knows you and your needs – to prepare a letter of support.

-• No. Because assistance animals are not considered pets, tenants cannot be required to pay “pet deposits” or “pet fees.”
+• No. Because assistance animals are not considered pets and are instead an accommodation, tenants cannot be required to pay “pet deposits” or “pet fees.”

 • As a reminder, an assistance animal is not considered a pet.
 As such, blanket conditions or restrictions applied to pets cannot be imposed on assistance animals.
 For example, assistance animals are not subject to restrictions on breed, size or weight limitations.